1Computer1/1computer1.github.io/_posts/2021-07-15-variance-and-subtyping.md

 ```

 And we can see indeed that our `DogBox` is using the concept of variance.
 In the case of `get`, it is almost as if we are assigning a `Function0<Dog>` to a `Function0<Animal>`, which is valid because functions are covariant in the return type.
 Similarly, for `set`, it is like we are assigning `Function1<Object, void>` to `Function1<Animal, void>`, which is valid because `Animal <: Object` and functions are contravariant in the parameter types.

+Note that not all languages support this.
+For example, Java and C# both have invariant parameter types but covariant return types.
+TypeScript has contravariant parameter types (in strict mode) and covariant return types.

 ## Liskov's Substitution Principle